-Expected release Spring 2018
+Expected release – 2020

 You’re Not Lexi

 As far as no-strings sex buddies went, Izzy Torres was ideal.
-She was hot.
-She gave great head, contorted herself into whatever position I wanted her and didn’t take too damn long to come.
+She was hot, gave great head, contorted herself into whatever position I wanted her and didn’t take too damn long to come.
 But for the past few months, my body had been pretty much just going through the motions as I satisfied a physical need with an activity which left me emotionally empty.

 “Is something wrong?”